Jef Aerts

 Jef Aerts (born 26 May 1972) is a Belgian writer of children’s and youth literature.

 Life and career

 After publishing four novels, poetry and theater, Jef Aerts has been writing for young readers since 2012.

 For the picture book Bigger than a Dream he worked with the Swedish-Dutch illustrator Marit Törnqvist.
-In 2014 this book was awarded the Book Lion (Boekenleeuw, prize for the best Dutch-language children's book.
+In 2014 this book was awarded the Book Lion (Boekenleeuw, prize for the best Dutch-language children's book).

-Jef Aerts received three Zilveren Griffel awards: for Bigger than a Dream, Fish don’t melt and The Blue Wings (illustrated by Martijn van der Linden).
+Jef Aerts received four Zilveren Griffel awards: for Bigger than a Dream, Fish don’t melt, The Blue Wings and Robber's Cub (illustrated by Martijn van der Linden).

-Aerts’ children’s and youth books have been translated and sold in 15 languages, including English, German, Swedish, Chinese, Korean, Russian and Persian.
+Aerts’ children’s and youth books have been translated and sold in more than 18 languages, including English, German, Swedish, Chinese, Korean, Russian and Persian.
+His work is nominated for the international Astrid Lindgren Memorial Award 2026.

 Jef Aerts lives and writes in a small farm close to Leuven.